edf-hpc/clara/docs/source/clara-images.md

     clara images create [--dist=<name>]

-        Create a new squashfs image to use as operating system on the cluster nodes, it will also create a new torrent file and start seeding it.
+        Create a new squashfs image to use as operating system on the cluster nodes.

     clara images (unpack|repack <directory>) [--dist=<name>]